lucperkins/colossus/README.md

 What do these services actually do?

 * The web service requires a `Password` header and a `String` header.
 The `Password` header is used for authentication and the `String` header is used as a data input.
 You need to make `POST` requests to the `/string` endpoint.
 * The auth service verifies the password passed to the web service.
 There is only one password that actually works: `tonydanza`.
-Use any other password and you'll get a `405 Unauthorized` HTTP error.
+Use any other password and you'll get a `401 Unauthorized` HTTP error.
 * The data service handles words or strings that you pass to the web service using the `String` header.
 The data service simply capitalizes whatever you pass via that header and returns it.

 > Wait a second, these services don't do anything meaningful!
 Nope, they sure don't.
 But that's okay because the point of this project is to show you how to get the basic (yet not-at-all-trivial) plumbing to work.
 Colossus is a **boilerplate project** that's meant as a springboard to more complex and meaningful projects.

 ## What's the point?

 Getting all of these technologies to work together was a real challenge.
 I had to dig through countless GitHub issues and dozens of example projects to make all these things work together.
+I'm offering this repo as a starter pack for other people with a Bazel monorepo targeting Kubernetes.

 ## Running Colossus locally